 THE OLD RECTORY, LIME PARK

 The Old Rectory was occupied by the Church until around 1985, when it changed hands three times in quick succession.
 It has been occupied by Mr and Mrs Peter Townley since about 1986, when they retired to the area and renamed the building, adding the word "Old".
-The buildings are in exceptional condition as the photographs below indicate.
-They are now the subject of a planning application, which will have the effect of creating two dwellings, where at the moment there is only one.
+The buildings were in exceptional condition as the photographs below indicate.
+In 2007 they were subject of a planning application, which will have the effect of creating two dwellings, where at the moment there is only one.
 This could lead to parking and additional noise issues within the Park, so destroying the local amenity - especially concerning adjacent properties.
-Lime Park is predominantly famous for the Generating Works built by the Baron de Roemer and Augustus Hare who lived in Lime House from 1835 to 1860..
+Lime Park is predominantly famous for the Generating Works built by the Baron de Roemer and Augustus Hare who lived in Lime House from 1835 to 1860.

 The Old Rectory - facing into the Park, unspoiled